-- Provide compliance with the precaution measures for infection prevention and control in isolation and treatment of infected cases spreads COVID-19 infections in HCFs; - Quarantine procedures for COVID-19 patients are maintained; - Patients in quarantine are not discriminated due to socioeconomic status, level of education, gender, disabilities and any other vulnerabilities. - When practical, COVID-19 patients are given access to phone or other means of contact with family and friends to lessen the isolation of quarantine; - Patients in quarantine have access to development and project related information and should be able to take part in consultation through appropriate means; - The public is regularly updated on the situation and reminded of protocols to prevent the spread of COVID-19; and - Members of the general public (family and friends) who have been exposed to confirmed COVID-19 patients are tested when practical.
+- Quarantine procedures for COVID-19 patients are maintained; - Patients in quarantine are not discriminated due to socioeconomic status, level of education, gender, disabilities and any other vulnerabilities. - When practical, COVID-19 patients are given access to phone or other means of contact with family and friends to lessen the isolation of quarantine; - Patients in quarantine have access to development and project related information and should be able to take part in consultation through appropriate means; - The public is regularly updated on the situation and reminded of protocols to prevent the spread of COVID-19: and - Members of the general public (family and friends) who have been exposed to confirmed COVID-19 patients are tested when practical. - Ensuring the vaccines reach out to disadvantaged and vulnerable groups after identifying their barriers to access.
+The ESMF should discuss the risks of exclusion for different groups and the principles to ensure fair, equitable and inclusive access to vaccines. - Stakeholder engagement is key to communicating the principles on fair, equitable and inclusive access and allocation of vaccines, reaching out to disadvantaged and vulnerable groups, overcoming demand-side barriers to access (such as mistrust of vaccines, stigma, cultural hesitancy), and creating accountability against misallocation, discrimination and corruption.